phetsims/paper-land/docs/setup/interface-overview.md

 !!! warning
       Keep this value as low as you can.
 At high values, your paper will be able to move very far without the program recognizing it has moved.
 Values as low as **0.1-0.2** work in many cases.

-##### Print Speech

 ##### Show Console/Console

 If you use the `phet.paperland.console.log`/`warn` functionality in any custom code section of your programs, that code will display here.
 See the [Paper Playground API](../use/paperland-api.md/#phetpaperlandconsoleerror-args) for more information.

 Regular JavaScript usage of `console.log` will display in your browser's developer console (F12 menu) as usual, but will not display in the Display Console.

+##### Print Speech

+This will log the text that is being spoken by the Text-to-Speech engine to the console.
+This can be helpful for debugging or understanding what is being spoken.

 ### What is the *Canvas* page?

 At this time, given the legacy structure of the client, all of the code detected in the Camera is executed through the Canvas.
-However, in Paper Playground, all development has been focused on paper program output sent to the Display.
+However, in Paper Playground, all development has been focused on paper program output sent to the Interactive Display.

 !!! danger "Canvas is Required"
       **The *Canvas* page must be opened to run the code, *but the tab or window does not need to be visible.***